PixelPup Learns Python – Episode 4

 🧠 Can you create your own list of steps for PixelPup?

-- Add more directions to the
+• Add more directions to the steps list.

-loop to move until PixelPup reaches a goal. - Add fun prints like “Oops!
+• Add fun prints like “Oops!
 Dead end!” or “Jump over rock!”

 Make the maze your own!